tamglaeser/tamglaeser.github.io/books.md

 - _To Kill a Mockingbird_ by Harper Lee
 - _Where the Crawdads Sing_ by Delia Owens
 - _Nel mare ci sono i coccodrilli: Storia vera di Enaiatollah Akbari_ di Fabio Geda
+- _Interview with the Vampire_ by Anne Rice